jrpotter/clip/README.md

 [Version 1.0.0 - 12/16/2013]

 A simple Chrome plugin for easily extracting HTML from highlighted region.
-This method is more accurate than opening the console, finding the element, and highlighting/copying the corresponding HTML.
+This method is a shortcut to opening the console, finding the desired section and highlighting/copying the corresponding HTML.